 - Daily Exercise – regular exercise improves metabolism, and lowers fat and estrogen levels in the body.
 Cardiovascular exercise and running is especially good for reducing serum estrogen levels.
 So much so in fact that women who exercise too frequently and too hard, lose their menstrual cycle.
 So get out there and just do it… just don’t overdo it!

-- Acupuncture – since there is admittedly no “cure” for fibroids in allopathic medicine, try another healing modality.
+- Acupuncture – since there is no “cure” for fibroids in allopathic medicine, try another healing modality.
 I love acupuncture.
-It always helps me feel more balanced.
+It always helps me feel healthier and more balanced.
 My Classical Chinese Medicine (CCM) practitioner is amazing.
 He is kind, listens to my concerns, never forces any unwanted procedures on me, and is an expert in his field.
 His name is James MaClean and his office is located in NYC on 23rd street: Qispirit.com.
 If you don’t feel comfortable with a man working on your girly parts, his wife Mari is a CCM practitioner and works in the same office.

 - Get a massage – there are many different types of massage to help move “stuck” energy.
 And, I gotta say… I like them all.
 I use a variety of professional bodyworkers to help me get unstuck when I need support.
 One of my faves is Master Jey Park located in NYC.
 She’s been my go-to-gal for over a decade.
 And, for those of you that live in Brooklyn, check out Red Moon Wellness.
 Put your body in the hands of the pros and let them work their magic.

 One final note, according to ancient medicine, the uterus is associated with our 2nd chakra.
 It is located just below the navel, and is the area where we experience feelings, emotions, pleasure, intimacy, creativity, connection to a significant other and to our larger community, and the ability to understand our own needs and set boundaries.
 If you are out of balance in any of these areas, it’s time to take a deeper look.